LevaLiesh/table-app/README.md

 Showcase of integration TansStack Table and Query API with Next.js app-directory application.

-You can find deployed version at: link
+You can find deployed version at: https://table-app-pearl.vercel.app/

 And look at the screencast: